theplant/appkit/logtracing/README.md

 }
 ```

-It will trace the function, record the error, and finally log the span with the logger in context.
+It will creates a new span, record the error, and log the span with the logger in context.

-You can append key-values to an active span:
+You can append key-values to an active span with `AppendSpanKvs`:

 ```
 func DoWork(ctx context.Context) err error {
 	ctx, _ := logtracing.StartSpan(ctx, "<span.context>")
+	defer func() { logtracing.EndSpan(ctx, err) }()

 	logtracing.AppendSpanKVs(ctx,
-		"service", "greeter",
-	)

-	// or get the active span from the context

-	span := logtracing.SpanFromContext(ctx)
-	span.AppendKVs(
 		"service", "greeter",
 	)
 }